kenken531/AirCanvas/README.md

 pip install mediapipe==0.10.13 opencv-python numpy
 ```

-(Use a MediaPipe version that supports mp.solutions.hands for your Python version.)[web:124][web:129]
+(Use a MediaPipe version that supports mp.solutions.hands for your Python version.)

 ## Setup
 Clone this repository or download the script as aircanvas.py.